OSSPhilippines/exma/packages/exma/README.md

 ## 2. Specifications

-The primary purpose of this specifications is to provide a simple and flexible syntax that any generator can use as a basis to render code.
+The primary purpose of this specifications is to provide a simple and flexible syntax that any plugin can use as a basis to render code.
-At this point, Exma does not care how generators use the final parsed code.
+At this point, Exma does not care how plugins use the final parsed code.

 ```